 I think the complete issue is just a topic of cross-cultural-confusion and it should in no way imported to the West and it should be left to Tibetans to solve this problem as Deepak Thapa suggested.
 The Western media may rejoice to report something controversial but who does this help really?

-Some Tibetan Lamas gave teachings and practice too quick in the West, without understanding our cultural background and Westerners’ capacity.
+Some Tibetan Lamas gave too quickly teachings and practice in the West without understanding our cultural background and Westerners’ capacity.
 On the other hand Westerners are/were as naive as babies regarding complex Tibetan Buddhism.
 On top of that some lamas, like Geshe Kelsang Gyatso, used this Shugden practice and the Guru-Yoga to make themselves powerful and to manipulate their students, and those students were naive enough to follow them, just due to a lack of understanding of the Dharma and a lack of courage to question things, based on blind faith, which is encouraged by those lamas.
 (This blog has already pointed out some of this controversial stuff.)